-The MD program is divided into nine Colleges – and has added more than 17,000 physicians to the global workforce.
+The MD program has added more than 17,000 physicians to the global workforce.

 Students in the Basic Sciences phase of the MD program learn through traditional lectures and laboratory sessions augmented by small–group sessions and case–based learning exercises.

 Clinical training is hospital- and clinic-based, and takes place at SGU affiliated hospitals across the United States and the United Kingdom, using bedside teaching augmented by lectures, small groups, and directed study.